-The solution is clear: use data to improve email response times.
-From identifying bottlenecks to tracking team output, these valuable insights give you the clarity needed to move faster, respond smarter, and retain more customers.
+From identifying bottlenecks to tracking team output, using data to improve email response times gives you the clarity needed to respond more quickly and keep more customers.

 While various benchmarks exist for the ideal email response time in each industry, one thing is universal.
 The quicker you provide an adequate response to a customer email, the better for your business – and for your bottom line.